gbrucepayne/octoprint-pi/README.md

 of an AC power cord into the printer.
 This will default to OFF when the Pi is switched on or loses power.

-In order to preserve the state of the printer switch, we use GPIO #6 (pin 31) connected to GPIO #5, configured as an input with pull-down to avoid pulling the relay high inadvertently.
+In order to preserve the state of the printer switch after an OctoPrint restart, we use GPIO #6 (pin 31) connected to GPIO #5 configured as an input, with pull-down to avoid turning on the printer accidentally.

-The following addition is made to `/boot/config.txt` to set the printer OFF when the Pi powers up:
+The following settings in `/boot/config.txt` set the printer OFF when the Pi powers up:
 ```
 # 3D printer control